magiconair/properties/README.md

 Overview
 ========

-goproperties is a Go library for reading and writing properties files.
+properties is a Go library for reading and writing properties files.

 It supports reading from multiple files and Spring style recursive property expansion of expressions like '${key}' to their corresponding value.